1ssb/torchkan/README.md

 This project demonstrates the training, validation, and quantization of the KAN model using PyTorch with CUDA acceleration.
 The `torchkan` model evaluates performance on the MNIST dataset.
 ## Project Status: Under Development

 The KAN model has shown promising results amidst various GAMs since the 1980s.
-This implementation, inspired by various sources, achieves over 97% accuracy on the MNIST dataset.
+This implementation, inspired by various sources, achieves over 97% accuracy, with eval time under 0.6 seconds on the MNIST dataset.
 As this model is still under study, further exploration into its full capabilities is ongoing.

 ## Prerequisites